 9. Leave a little room at the bottom on your suitcase - nearest the wheels - for your heaviest items like toiletry bags and shoes.
 Make sure these are individually wrapped in a bag to avoid any leakage or dirt rubbing onto your clothes.
 This way, when the suitcase is upright the weight of the products won't crease anything.

-10. It’s a good idea to start a holiday drawer or box where you keep all the essentials like a travel charger/adaptor, camera and passport.
-This way you avoid the night before panic – it’s easier to grab it all to put it in your hand luggage before you go and the same goes when you’re back home and unpacking.
+10. It's a good idea to start a holiday drawer or box where you keep all the essentials like a phone charger, travel adaptor, camera and passport - this way you avoid a panic the night before.

 [Image below: How Answers]